 Each of our NEOs is paid a base salary commensurate with his or her position, experience, skills, duties and responsibilities.
 The Compensation and Talent Committee reviews base salaries every year, but increases are not guaranteed.
-The table below shows the fiscal year 2022 base salaries for our NEOs.
+For 2023, the Compensation and Talent Committee did not approve any base salary increases for any of our named executive officers.
+Dr. Rebecca Parsons' base salary was reduced from \$715,335 to \$570,000 effective September 1, 2023, as a result of her transition to a non-executive role with the Company.